WhiteTomX/MSTeamsChannelSyncer/README.md

 ### Authenticate to Azure

 Due to a [missing feature](https://github.com/Azure/azure-cli/issues/22775) in the azure cli, we can't use a simple login to use it in the background.

+Probably the solution is to create a Service Principal and add is as Environment variables or login via az cli.

 ### Execute function